SheathedBlade/quartz/content/Information/The Inhabitants of Luciradis.md

 >*// K.M. edit //*
 >The ancestral homeplace of the akumaros is in the frigid mountains of **Gokan**, where the developed city of **[[Ifuri]]** takes root.
 Before the **Cicatri Emigration**, Ifuri was just one of many nomadic Akumari settlements.
 One could say an Ifurian akumari is much more traditional than those one would find at Gensōkasu.

-The most defining physical characteristic of an Akumari is their pair of horns protruding from their head.
+The most defining physical characteristic of an akumari is their pair of horns protruding from their head.
 While the style of horn can vary, this will always be the first thing anyone can use to identify an Akumari.
 Generally, the color of their horns stay consistent to darker tones, such as black, brown, and deep red.

 The akumaros have a natural affinity to cold weather, their skin having been evolved to retain the individual's body heat as much as possible.
 Of course, extreme cold weather would require them to wear conventional winter gear, but chilly weather is not enough for an akumari to wear much more than a jacket.
+This is an evolutionary trait developed from the nomadic lifestyle of the ancient akumari.

 ## Elf